edlinkiii/myui/docs/autocomplete.md

 # Autocomplete
 Add an interface to give options to complete entered text.
+(IntelliSense)

 ## Methods
 ### .create()